Find out more about the members of TAC D by reading their biographies.

 General Practitioner, Westlake Surgery, Somerset

 Lindsay Smith has been a General Practitioner in Somerset for over 25 years.
 During this time he has undertaken primary care research through both academic departments and research general practices.
 He has previously been a Consultant senior lecturer in general practice and primary care.
+Currently he is an honorary senior lecturer at Bristol University, a CCG Patient Safety Lead.

 He has previously worked for NICE as a member of its TA appeals committee, its QOF advisory committee and various GDGs.
+Additionally he has been a member of its Quality Standards Advisory Committee, its CG Rapid Updates Standing Committee and a member of its Suspected Cancer GDG.

 Dr Nabeel Alsindi